kserve/website/docs/modelserving/v1beta1/sklearn/v2/README.md

 `${INGRESS_HOST}:${INGRESS_PORT}` or you can follow [this instruction](../../../../get_started/first_isvc.md#4-determine-the-ingress-ip-and-ports) to find out your ingress IP and port.

-you can use `curl` to send the inference request as:
+You can use `curl` to send the inference request as:

 ```bash
 SERVICE_HOSTNAME=$(kubectl get inferenceservice sklearn-irisv2 -o jsonpath='{.status.url}' | cut -d "/" -f 3)